KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

 1. In Git Bash or iTerm2, generate a component named quiz with Angular CLI.
 Type: `ng g component quiz`

   {% hint style='tip' %}
-This creates a _src/app/quiz_ directory with 4 files in it: _html, css, typescript & spec_.  _spec_ files are to write tests (to make sure your code works).
-You won't be using these tonight so you can ignore this file.
+This creates a _src/app/quiz_ directory with 4 files in it: _quiz.component.html_, _quiz.component.css_, _quiz.component.ts_ & _quiz.component.spec.ts_.  _spec_ files are to write tests (to make sure your code works).
+You won't be using these tonight so you can ignore this spec file.
   {% endhint %}

 2. Next, add some styles to your app, so it won’t look bland as you develop it.